MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 #### Downloading a library

-With CMake, you can download a library from the internet and link it to your project.
-It is the main principle of CMake, managing dependencies.
+With CMake, you can **download a library** from the internet and link it to your project.
+It is the main principle of CMake, **managing dependencies**.

-In this section, we will download the SFML library from the internet using CMake and link it to our project.
+In this section, we will **download the SFML library** from the internet using CMake and link it to our project.

 Include the [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) module with the [`include`](https://cmake.org/cmake/help/latest/command/include.html) command.